VirtusLab/besom/website/docs/tutorial.md

 )
 ```

-Unfortunately bucket names in AWS are globally unique, and therefore it would be very easy to have a name clash with
+Unfortunately bucket names in AWS are **globally unique**, and therefore it would be very easy to have a name clash with
 another user.
 When you omit the explicit name of a resource via it's resource arguments Pulumi uses the name of Pulumi
 resource and suffixes it with a random string to generate a unique name.
 This distinction is quite important
 because Pulumi resource name is a part of [Pulumi URN](https://www.pulumi.com/docs/concepts/resources/names/), but